guykabi/Todos/README.md

 Every uncompleted task has one chance only to be restored!

 The project was developed with React + Node.js + MongoDB.
-State managment was done with React Context API in order to demonstare a self sustaining app,  which minimizes calls to the server and keeping it's data fresh as possible!
+State managment was done with React Context API + React Query in order to demonstare a self sustaining app,  which minimizes calls to the server and keeping it's data fresh as possible!